Aniruddha: The Great War and Marriage to Usha

 Banasura realised his mistake and bowed his head before Krishna, arranging for a chariot to seat Aniruddha and Usha for their wedding in Dvaraka.

 Children

-Vajra was the son of Aniruddha and his first wife, Rochana.
+Vajra was the elder son of Aniruddha and his second wife, Usha.
 He was the only survivor of the Yadu dynasty after a violent disaster due to the curse of Gandhari.
 Vajra was crowned as the King of Indraprastha on the request of Krishna by the Pandavas after the Yadava fratricide just before the Pandavas' exile.
-Aniruddha had one more son named Mrigaketana from his wife.
+Aniruddha had one more son named Mrigaketana from Rochana.

 Boar Aspect

 In Vaishnavism, Aniruddha is associated with the boar, which is his theriomorphic aspect, also known as Varaha.
 Aniruddha appears as a boar in some of the Caturvyūha statues, where he is an assistant to Vāsudeva, and in the Vaikuntha Chaturmurti when his boar's head protrudes from the side of Vishnu's head.

 Aniruddha is also associated with the qualities of ferociousness and sovereignty.